 The main team wanted to hire Unity programmers who would help update one of the client’s top-selling projects.
 They required opening an entire game development studio in Ukraine on a turnkey basis.
-We suggested opening an R&D center abroad to attract and retain the top game development talent.
+We suggested opening an R&D center abroad to attract and retain the top talent for game development services.
 The client agreed with the train of thought of Newxel and requested a branded office that shares the structure, aesthetic, and corporate culture with the Krakow-based HQ.

 The company wanted to hire first a goal-driven and ambitious local team leader, ready to handpick developers and autonomously steer the R&D processes.

 Our first meeting with the client was “the right time, the right place” type of situation.
 After business development managers connected with the company executives to discuss ideas and requests, we discovered the tech team was eager to update a successful game project and was running short on skilled developers.

 Local talent managers struggled to hire top-tier programmers in Poland — skilled Unity developers were either employed by the client or working at other companies.
 To quickly close Unity development and other tech job openings, the company chose to explore the Ukrainian labor market.

 The Newxel team built and deployed a step-by-step strategy for setting up an R&D office.
 We made sure Ukraine is, indeed, the best strategic destination for the office (it was, by proximity, a wide pool of affordable game developers and a similar mentality).

 Our team hired developers whose skillsets matched the client’s technology stack.
 Newxel set up a comfortable office for the team, empowering every programmer with high-performance hardware.
 For over a year, we have been supporting the client’s R&D.